11 min

 What or who inspired you?

-Many characters were our classmates and our teachers.
-Everything was internal until about episode seven, because we were doing it for our classmates, who we wanted to entertain.
-Every time we watched Dan Drev's new work in computer science class, there was a bunch of classmates around me and they laughed terribly because Harry Potter was telling something about our classmate or teacher.
-It was one of those moments that we enjoyed, because suddenly 30 people are having fun with something that popped up in our head.
-Well, around part seven it already changed, because it was gaining more views.
+A lot of the characters were our classmates and our teachers.
+Everything was internal until about episode seven, because we were doing it for our classmates, whom we wanted to entertain.
+Every time we watched a new Dan Drev movie in computer science class, there was a group of classmates around me and they were laughing so hard because Harry Potter was talking about a classmate or teacher of ours.
+It was one of those moments that we enjoyed because 30 people were suddenly having fun with something that had just crossed our minds.
+But around episode seven, things changed because it was getting more views.
+What was the most views for you?
+Well, it wasn't 50, it was 200, and sometimes someone from the next class commented on it, sometimes someone we didn't even know existed, a stranger.
+Then we said to ourselves, let's do it for the whole of Slovakia

 Did you expect it to be such a success?

-I was aware that we could create something that would really affect generations in Slovakia.
+I was aware that we could create something that would really influence generations in Slovakia.
 I was aware of this because I already had experience with the first film and I knew what to do better.

-Why or on what basis did you choose Meky Žbirka for your parody
+Why, or on what basis, did you choose Meky Žbirka for your parody

 And how did the name Peder come about?